'Extremely dangerous' escapee from Tennessee prison is person of interest in officer's death

+"At this hour, efforts to locate Curtis Ray Watson remain ongoing," TBI said in a tweet.
+"We have agents on the ground and in the air, joining with partner agencies to pursue any leads that present."

+The TBI said Watson should be considered extremely dangerous.
+If you see him, do not approach.
+Call 911 immediately.

-HENNING, Tenn. — An inmate who escaped from West Tennessee State Penitentiary Wednesday has been named a person-of-interest in the homicide of a correction employee, according to the Tennessee Bureau of Investigation.
+Original (8/7/19): An inmate who escaped from West Tennessee State Penitentiary on Wednesday has been named a person-of-interest in the homicide of a correction employee, according to the Tennessee Bureau of Investigation.

 District Attorney Mark Davidson said Lauderdale County deputies were investigating a suspected homicide at a home on Highway 87 across from the prison when they discovered the inmate was missing, according to NBC affiliate WMC in Memphis.